jsmatias/AIOD-rest-api/docs/README.md

 `docker compose --env-file=.env --env-file=override.env -f docker-compose.yaml -f docker-compose.dev.yaml --profile examples  up -d`

 The second script is a convenience for bringing down all services, including all profiles: `./scripts/down.sh`

-#### Configuring AIBuilder connector
-To access the AIBuilder API you need to provide a valid API token though the `API_TOKEN` variable. \
-Use the `override.env` file for that as explained above.

 #### Local Installation